 Personal Philosophy: Feel lucky and privileged to be a surfer, we are the luckiest humans on the planet.

-Comments About The Wetsuits: AXXE wetsuits are the best wetsuits Ive ever had the pleasure to wear.
-The warmth and flexibility by having made to measure suit is second to none.
+Comments About The Wetsuits: AXXE wetsuits are the best wetsuits I’ve ever had the pleasure to wear.
+The warmth and flexibility by having made to measure suits are second to none.
 Im not sure I will ever be able to go back to stock sized suits.

 Country: California, USA